Trump slams 'rushed' Afghanistan withdrawal, blames 'incompetent' Biden

 The former president went on to slam the Biden Administration for leaving behind what he estimated was $85 billion worth of military equipment.
 Trump predicted that the Taliban is sending any damaged U.S. equipment to China and Russia for repair.

-"We had tremendous air power, which they now have, and its not even believable," Trump said, questioning why the Biden Administration left U.S. aircraft in Afghanistan.
+"We had tremendous airpower, which they now have, and it's not even believable," Trump said, questioning why the Biden Administration left U.S. aircraft in Afghanistan.

-Trump went on to tout the military’s success under his administration in bombing and killing Iranian Gen. Qassem Soleimani; ISIS leader Abu Bakr al-Baghdadi; and in destroying the ISIS caliphate.
+Trump went on to tout the military’s success under his administration in bombing and killing Iranian Gen. Qassem Soleimani, ISIS leader Abu Bakr al-Baghdadi, and in destroying the ISIS caliphate.

-"I got rid of of 100% of the ISIS caliphate, Soleimani, al Baghdadi," Trump said.
+"I got rid of 100% of the ISIS caliphate, Soleimani, al Baghdadi," Trump said.
 "Everybody gone."

 Asked about his administration’s success in brokering the Abraham Accords, the peace agreement between Israel and the United Arab Emirates that normalized relations, Trump replied: "We would have had peace in the Middle East."